top of page

 The moment before the decision.
 Your body is already scanning and interpreting.

-There is a word I have become rather fond of over the last few years.
-Not because it is new - it isn't - but because it finally gave a name to something humans have been doing quietly and instinctively since the beginning of time.
-And yet somewhere along the way, many of us lost the confidence to trust it.
+There’s a word I’ve become rather fond of over the last few years.
+Not because it’s new, it isn’t, but because it finally gave a name to something humans have been doing quietly and instinctively since the beginning of time.
+Somewhere along the way, we lost some confidence in trusting it.

 We call it gut feeling.
 We call it instinct.
-Sometimes we do not call it anything at all, because we learned to second-guess it rather than listen to it.
+But over time, most of us have learned to second-guess it rather than listen to it.

 The word is interoception.
-It is the body's ability to sense and interpret its own internal signals: heart rate, breathing, muscle tension, the feeling in your stomach before committing to something that does not feel right.
-Research suggests women tend to notice these bodily signals more readily than men, and are particularly attuned to the relationship between those signals and emotional states.
+It's the body's ability to sense and interpret its own internal signals: heart rate, breathing, muscle tension, the feeling in your stomach before committing to something that does not feel right.
+Some research suggests women may be more likely to notice internal bodily signals and connect them with emotional states, which is interesting on snow because heart rate, breath, tension and gut feeling can all influence whether a slope feels manageable or threatening.

 Which raises an interesting question for the midlife skier: what if the thing we often dismiss is actually one of our greatest assets?

-Proprioception is your nervous system's ability to sense where your body is in space, how it is moving, and what surrounds it, without needing to look.
+Proprioception is your nervous system’s ability to sense where your body is in space and how it is moving, without needing to look.
 In skiing it runs through your boots, through every edge change, every micro-adjustment of weight, every shift in terrain beneath you.
-It is also what tells you when another skier is close behind you before you hear them.
-That prickling awareness is proprioception, not paranoia.
+On snow, proprioception works alongside vision, hearing and your vestibular system to help you orient yourself in space, which is why a crowded piste can feel so different from a quiet one even when the terrain is technically the same.

 On a quiet slope with room to breathe, that signal is manageable.
 On a crowded piste with skiers coming from every direction, the same system floods with more information than it can comfortably hold.
 This is why a busy slope feels fundamentally different from a quiet one, even on identical terrain.
-It is not anxiety.
-It is your body's spatial reading system doing exactly what it is designed to do.
+It's not necessarily anxiety.
+It may be your body’s spatial reading system doing exactly what it is designed to do.

 After back surgery I lost sensation in part of my left foot.
 The outside edge, the one that matters most for edge angles in skiing.
-Retuning that feedback took balance pads, patience, and a great deal of self-compassion about not always hitting the lines a BASI metric would expect.
+Re-tuning that feedback took balance pads, patience, and a great deal of self-compassion about not always hitting the lines a BASI metric would expect.
 What I learned, slowly, is that the system responds.
 But it needs the right kind of input: sensation, edge feedback, repetition on unstable surfaces.
 Not motivation, not willpower.
-A 2022 study by Dickson et al confirmed that age-related proprioceptive decline is not seen in lifelong skiers.
-The system is trainable.
-But in midlife, with hormonal shifts affecting connective tissue, joint sensitivity and the neural pathways that carry proprioceptive signals, it may simply need more deliberate support than it once did.
+A 2022 study by Dickson et al found that lifelong skiers did not show the same age-related proprioceptive decline seen in non-skiers, suggesting the system remains trainable.

 If your feet have started feeling different in your ski boots, that is not imagination.
 I wrote about the physiology of that here.